 - ingrown eyelash (trichiasis)

-- pink eye (conjunctivitis) or other infection
+- pink eye (conjunctivitis) or other infections

 - blocked tear ducts

-- cut or scrape on the eye
+- injury, such as a cut or scrape on the eye

 - some prescription medications